ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

 Everything lives under `scripts/static-pages/` — not a top-level `examples/` folder (`scripts/` is this repo's existing convention, see `scripts/token-analysis/`).
 Only `build.js`, `serve.js`, `lib.js`, `README.md` are committed.

+Each page gets its own subfolder, `dist/{page}/`, holding **everything** specific to it — `{page}.html.twig`, `{page}.data.js`, any derived data file `.data.js` reads, the generated `{page}.html`, and its own copy of the self-hosted preset assets (`assets/{system}/{styles,scripts,fonts,images}/`, copied fresh per page rather than shared from one top-level `dist/assets/`).
-Every page-specific file — `{page}.html.twig`, `{page}.data.js`, and all generated output — lives in `dist/`, gitignored ("dist" is a blanket-ignored dirname repo-wide, no `.gitignore` edits needed).
-This is a deliberate PoC-stage choice (see `build.js`'s header comment for the reasoning) — no per-page content is meant to sit in the repo yet.
+That duplication is deliberate: it's what makes `dist/{page}/` deployable standalone by itself — zip it up and it's complete, matching the whole pipeline's actual goal (see this doc's intro).
+The whole `dist/` tree is gitignored ("dist" is a blanket-ignored dirname repo-wide, no `.gitignore` edits needed) — a deliberate PoC-stage choice (see `build.js`'s header comment for the reasoning); no per-page content is meant to sit in the repo yet.

-**Consequence**: wiping `dist/` deletes a page's composition and data along with its output — there's no tracked copy of either.
+**Consequence**: wiping `dist/` (or one `dist/{page}/`) deletes that page's composition and data along with its output — there's no tracked copy of either.
 Don't clean it wholesale without checking what's in there first.

-For a new page, add its `.twig`/`.data.js` into `dist/` and reuse the existing `build.js`/`lib.js` — don't start a new layout per page. **Working on one page shouldn't touch another** — don't edit a sibling page's files, and don't reference one page's file from another's comments (point at this doc or a component's own docs instead); rebuilding a page you didn't change is unnecessary unless `build.js`/`lib.js` themselves changed.
+For a new page, add `dist/{page}/{page}.twig`/`.data.js` and reuse the existing `build.js`/`lib.js` — don't start a new layout per page. **Working on one page shouldn't touch another** — don't edit a sibling page's folder, and don't reference one page's file from another's comments (point at this doc or a component's own docs instead); rebuilding a page you didn't change is unnecessary unless `build.js`/`lib.js` themselves changed.

+**Real-content source material is the exception to "nothing persists" — and lives outside any `dist/{page}/` folder entirely.** A sitemap/content export the user wants to keep across rebuilds belongs in `scripts/static-pages/demo/`, which is not gitignored (see Step 2's "Real content" subsection).
+Anything _derived_ from that source (e.g. a JSON extraction meant for one `.data.js` to `require()`) is page-specific output, not source-of-truth — that goes in `dist/{page}/` alongside the rest of that page's files, not in `demo/`.

 ---